rpgreview/papersandpaychecks/pnp.md

 Starting Age: 15+3d4
 Profession Skills: Craft (Computing), Craft (chemical), Craft (pharmaceutical), Craft (writing), Investigate, Knowledge (Sciences), Knowledge (Philosophy), Knowledge (General), Language (various)

 Description: A scientist works with their mind for the livelihood.
-Typically found in academia and research industries, scientists are rather notorious for having detailed knowledge on specific subjects, and not much in the way of practical skills.
+Typically found in academia, research industries, and in hospitals, scientists are rather notorious for having detailed knowledge on specific subjects, and not much in the way of practical skills.
 As a result their office-environments are often an "sheltered workshop for the intellectually able".
 Despite their intelligence, they are often subject to unkind comments about their social skills, pay rates, and sometimes even personal hygiene.
-In turn, scientsist will smile and ponder the myriad of ways to remove the nuclear force that holds their interlocutors atoms together.
+In turn, scientists will smile and ponder the myriad of ways to remove the nuclear force that holds their interlocutors atoms together.
 Scientists have average pay, some unusual perks, and have a late starting age.

 | Level | Wage     | Perks		   |
 |-------|----------|-----------------------|